What is PTZ?

 "Motion Control Rig"

-Motion Control Rig is actually a Robotic Camera System which provides Complete Tracking of the Camera, and they are not considered PTZ systems even though they can still use the same protocols as PTZ cameras.
-Or some of their sub variants only send the same type of information
+Motion Control Rig is actually a Robotic Camera System that provides Complete Tracking of the Camera, and they are not considered PTZ systems even though they can still use the same protocols as PTZ cameras.
+Or some of their sub-variants only send the same type of information.

 Sending and Receiving Data to and from PTZ cameras.